Benjaminelara/Cobra-OS/README.md

 An error will ocurr when you type anything but a number in the calculator, or when you try to divide by 0.
 I don't know any other bugs, if you find them, tag me on Mastodon with a photo of the error.

+## Does it have apps?
+Yes! it has a:
+-  calculator app
+-  files app (with a text editor)
+-  weather app
+-  snake game